Mr Gay Ireland

 Mr Gay Ireland is an annual contest for gay men, with regional heats held in gay venues around Ireland, with a grand final held in late October.
-In previous years the final has been held in The George, Dublin.
-The current title holder is Max Krzyzanowski.
-Max won the title of Mr. Gay Ireland 2010 and went on to win the title of Mr Gay World 2010.
+Founded in 2005 and originally called Mr Gay Dublin, previous finals have been held in The George, Dublin.
+The 2010 title holder, Max Krzyzanowski, went on to win the title of Mr Gay World 2009.

+History

 Founded in 2005 and originally called Mr Gay Dublin, the event is organised by the Dublin Gay Theatre Festival.
 Mr Gay Ireland has become more than a beauty contest and has become a nationwide community civic and social project designed to overcome negative stereotypes of gay people and to encourage a civic and social action for HIV/AIDS amongst the contestants and their friends.

-The contest previously has been hosted by Brendan Courtney, alongside Dolly Grip (Drag Queen), one of the George's resident drag queens and cohost of Shirley Temple Bar's Sunday Night Bingo.
+The contest has previously been hosted by Brendan Courtney, alongside Dolly Grip, one of the George's resident drag queens and cohost of Shirley Temple Bar's Sunday Night Bingo.

-Mr Gay Ireland is run by a group of volunteers from the International Dublin Gay Theatre Festival, a registered, not for profit company, limited by guarantee.
+Mr Gay Ireland is run by a group of volunteers from the International Dublin Gay Theatre Festival.
 Since its inception, Mr Gay Ireland has donated almost €50,000 to charitable causes including Round Tower Housing Association (HIV/AIDS), St. James's Hospital Foundation (HIV/AIDS), BelongTo Youth Development, the KAL case and GCN.

+Participants

+Entrants have been aged from 18 to 40, with several nationalities competing for the prize.